KILLinefficiency/ArchBuild/README.md

 # ArchBuild

-This repository contains all the Arch Linux install scripts written by me all of my config files.
+This repository contains my [Arch Linux](https://www.archlinux.org) installation scripts and all of my configuration files.

-The entire installation is divided into four Bash shell scripts.
+The entire installation is divided into four shell scripts.

 The user must have an active internet connection and the Arch Linux ISO ready.
 It is advised to set up Arch Linux using these scripts inside a Virtual Machine.

+**Read this entire README first before starting the installation using the scripts!**

+## Contents

 * [Making the install scripts your own](#making-the-install-scripts-your-own)